activatedgeek/blog/site/contents/tech/ideas-harder.md

 society, we are perhaps in the second half of the downward sloped-part as of this writing.

-Interestingly, I found this website by Patrick Collison and Michael Nielsen - [https://scientificreturns.org](https://scientificreturns.org) which has a well-researched list of content.
+Interestingly, I found this website by Patrick Collison and Michael Nielsen - [https://scientificreturns.org](https://scientificreturns.org) [^a] which has a well-researched list of content.

 > Technology takes a while to enter the realms where it will have the most impact.

 I'll make notes at some point in the future.

+[^a]: See this on [archive.org](https://web.archive.org/web/20191228020011/https://scientificreturns.org/) if unavailable.